Rays OF Arozarena, Reds 2B India earn Rookie of Year honors - WHIZ News

 If it didn’t seem like this wasn’t Arozarena’s first year, there’s a reason.
 The 26-year-old Cuban provided a stunning lift for the Rays during the 2020 postseason with 10 homers in 18 games during their run to the World Series.

 But Arozarena didn’t play enough during the 2020 regular season to lose his rookie status so he was eligible for the award this year.
-He followed up his postseason breakout with an excellent season in 2021, finishing with a .274 average, 32 doubles, 20 homers and 69 RBIs while adding excellent defense, helping the Rays return to the postseason.
+He followed up his postseason breakout with an excellent season in 2021, finishing with a .274 average, 32 doubles, 20 homers, 20 stolen bases and 69 RBIs while adding excellent defense, helping the Rays return to the postseason.

+“I know I was favored to be the rookie of the year,” Arozarena said through a translator.
+“But for me, my mind wasn’t set on the award or winning the award.
+My mind and my goal was to have another good season and continue what I had done the year before.”

 Arozarena earned 22 of 30 first-place votes in balloting by members of the Baseball Writers’ Association of America, beating out Houston right-hander Luis Garcia and Tampa Bay infielder Wander Franco.